apace100/origins-docs/docs/types/data_types/entity_type_taglike.md

 ]
 ```

-This example defines an entity type tag-like that contains the `minecraft:dolplhin` entity type.
+This example defines an entity type tag-like that contains the `minecraft:dolphin` entity type.
 <br>

 ```json